Disaster committee stops construction of fuel station

 The filling station is being built close to a cluster of houses, and this the Regional Minister, Mrs. Mavis Ama Frimpong Gati, said posed serious threat to lives and property.

-In the event of an accident, an awful lot of innocent lives, she indicated, would be lost.
+In the event of an accident, innocent lives, she indicated, would be lost.

 Mrs. Gati, who chairs the committee, warned that anybody, who flouted the order would be arrested by the police and prosecuted.